Learn InDesign: Five options for learning InDesign

 If you are part of a group that needs to learn InDesign, especially if you have highly specific needs that are unique to your business or organization, then private on-site InDesign training is likely the best option.
 This allows you to customize what is covered in a training class, maximizing your productivity and reducing the training time.

-With so many options for learning InDesign, there are choices for everyone regardless of their learning style.
+With so many options for learning InDesign, you can find InDesign classes near you.
+There are choices for everyone regardless of their learning style.

 About the author